rpgoldman/pyDcop/_sources/tutorials/algo_implementation.rst.txt

 (:download:`graph_coloring_50.yaml<graph_coloring_50.yaml>`)
 you can use::

-  pydcop --timeout 10 -v 3 solve --algo dsa-tuto graph_coloring_50.yaml
+  pydcop --timeout 10 -v 3 solve --algo dsatuto graph_coloring_50.yaml

 Note that this tutorial only covers the basics of DCOP algorithms implementation,